• Mattress Guides

 Innerspring mattresses are known best for their cooling properties.
 The innerspring coil cores cultivate more air circulation.
 However, innerspring beds are more prone to sagging and encourage allergen build-up inside the mattress.

 Latex mattresses are cooling, and have supportive and contouring properties that rival memory foam beds.
 People like it for its slightly bouncy surface, and it’s natural ability to wick away moisture and heat.
+Organic latex mattresses are also the most eco-friendly option on the market.

 Hybrid mattresses incorporate memory foam or latex layers with an innerspring core.
 These beds have cooling options but don’t match innerspring beds as the foam layers on top won’t allow for as much air circulation.